mehedi-21/java/README.md

 ### Some important keyword

 final : The final keyword is a non-access modifier used for classes, attributes and methods, which makes them non-changeable (impossible to inherit or override).
 The final keyword is useful when you want a variable to always store the same value, like PI (3.14159...).
-The final keyword is called a "modifier". this : The this keyword refers to the current object in a method or constructor.
+The final keyword is called a "modifier".<br>
+this : The this keyword refers to the current object in a method or constructor.
 The most common use of the this keyword is to eliminate the confusion between class attributes and parameters with the same name because a class attribute is shadowed by a method or constructor parameter.